tytydraco/yessleep/out/I_crossed_a_bridge_and_never_looked_back.md

 I feel it's time I talked about it.

 It started the morning right after my check-up with my optometrist.
-I felt as if I had experienced Technicolor for the first time.
+I left feeling as if I had experienced Technicolor for the first time.
+You never realise how poor your eyesight has become until you experience 20/20 vision.

-The appointment was in another town and, since I don't drive, I had to call an Uber to get there.
+The appointment was in another town and since I don't drive, I had to call an Uber to get there.
 My appointment had ended earlier than I expected, so I found myself with an hour to kill in an unfamiliar place.

 I've never had much of a sense of direction.
 Ten minutes later, I'd somehow managed to get myself thoroughly turned around.

 I was still in the business district, the optometrist's office long behind me, unsure if I was heading the right way.

 I turned a quiet street corner, trying to get my bearings, when I came across a man.

 His clothes looked slept in, his hair was unkempt, and his eyes never lingered in the same place for too long.

 He spoke with a surprising sense of clarity.